Welcome to today's edition of the Rush 24-7 podcast.

 We never hear about bullies at Yale.

-We you know who got bullied yesterday was Eric Holder.
+You know who got bullied yesterday was Eric Holder.

 Holder showed up.

-And here's the Reverend Sharpton who may or may not have the latest we have here is that he was caught by the FBI dealing or using cocaine.
+And here's the Reverend Sharpton, who may or may not have, the latest we have here is that he was caught by the FBI dealing or using cocaine seven months before any mob ties developed, and that he was flipped into a mob informant because he faced the cocaine business.

-So, anyway, he has an undeniable criminal past and criminal linkage.
+So anyway, he has an undeniable criminal past and criminal linkage.

 And they asked President Obama, well, what are you doing going there?